 How would I fix this specific instance to improve conversions?

 This would depend on what exactly LastPass really wants.
-I will assume they would want more premium sign ups, since that’s the money maker.
+I will assume they would want more premium sign-ups since that’s the money maker.

-1. Make Enterprise button less prominent
+1. Make Enterprise Button Less Prominent

 You really do have to understand visitor intent to understand how you should layout your navigation and website.
-There’s no reason Enterprise menu option should be as prominent as main calls to action.
+There’s no reason the Enterprise menu option should be as prominent as the main calls to action.
 Yes, you can help it stand out from all other menu options – but do not make it compete with your ONE main call to action.
 Make it a light grey color, so it stands out against the black navigation menu.

 People do look at the main navigation, so they will notice it there.
 The ones that are interested in Enterprise services are more engaged than a regular visitor shopping for or researching password managers.
-When someone is looking for Enterprise level services for whatever it is, we have been conditioned to look for such things in the main navigation as well as footer links.
+When someone is looking for Enterprise-level services for whatever it is, we have been conditioned to look for such things in the main navigation as well as footer links.
 This is usually a secondary service/product that is offered to businesses.

-These are the folks who will be searching for password manager for their business needs.
-It is unlikely that someone searching for password manager for their personal use will see Enterprise link and sign up.
-These users are looking for password manager for their business, that’s the reason they ended up on the website.
+These are the folks who will be searching for a password manager for their business needs.
+It is unlikely that someone searching for a password manager for their personal use will see the Enterprise link and sign up.
+These users are looking for a password manager for their business, that’s the reason they ended up on the website.
 Their intent is to get it for their business, so they will seek those options out on the website.
 You just have to make it easily available, it doesn’t have to scream at your visitors.

 Towards the bottom of the screenshot, you’ll see an orange bar with icons from various operating systems and browsers that LastPass can be installed on.
-This is a supporting element, to help user convert by clicking on the main call to action.
+This is a supporting element, to help users convert by clicking on the main call to action.
 It SHOULD NOT compete with the main call to action.
 It should be de-emphasized, a more subtle color used to add to the conversation but not take the conversation over.

 I would try something like a transparent white background to help the supporting elements stand out, but not compete.
 The opacity would be very low, just enough to help it stand out from the red background, but whisper to the visitor and not yell their ear off.

-I would change the wording of their premium sign up button too.
+I would change the wording of their premium sign-up button too.
 Of course, testing to see what works, but I think I would focus on that $1 and leave $12 until the next page, or less prominent as fine print below the button.
-Something like “Get LastPass Premium for $1 a month”. $1 will help reduce friction compared to $12, even though they are small amounts it’s all about better, more clear offer that has almost no risk to sign up.
+Something like “Get LastPass Premium for $1 a month”. $1 will help reduce friction compared to $12, even though they are small amounts it’s all about the better, more clear offer that has almost no risk to sign up.